CoNCHLab-Github/conchlab-github.github.io/_guides/contribution.md

     ```
     git switch -c <branch-name>
     ```
-5. Refer to the other sections on this page to learn how the website works and how you can add your content.
+5. Refer to the other sections on this page to learn how the website works and how you can edit it or add your own content.

 6. Create a pull request to the remote `gh-pages` branch.